 Substantial State Investment

-Most conservation funding comes through state appropriations.
-North Carolina also has a dedicated funding source for land conservation through a real estate transfer tax ($2 per $1,000 of the value of the property).
-Of every two dollars generated from the real estate transfer tax, one-dollar goes to conservation, the other to local governments.
-The dollar for conservation is split between the Parks and Recreation Trust Fund and the Natural Heritage Trust Fund.
-Seventy-five cents goes to the Parks and Recreation Trust Fund for land acquisition and capital improvements (65 percent), local park projects (30 percent), and public beach access (5 percent); the remaining 25 cents goes to the Natural Heritage Trust Fund, used primarily for land acquisition.
-In addition, the sale of personalized license plates is another dedicated source of revenue for the Natural Heritage Trust Fund and the Park and Recreation Trust Fund.
+Most conservation funding comes through state budget appropriations.
+North Carolina had a dedicated funding source for land conservation through a real estate transfer tax ($2 per $1,000 of the value of the property), however it was lost in 2012.
+Of every two dollars generated from the real estate transfer tax, one dollar went to conservation, the other to local governments.
+The dollar for conservation was split between the Parks and Recreation Trust Fund and the Natural Heritage Trust Fund.
+Seventy-five cents went to the Parks and Recreation Trust Fund for land acquisition and capital improvements (65 percent), local park projects (30 percent), and public beach access (5 percent); the remaining 25 cents went to the Natural Heritage Trust Fund, used primarily for land acquisition.
+Starting in 2013, the conservation trust funds lost all sources of dedicated revenue with the exception of custom license plate sales for PARTF and CWMTF (now the Land and Water Fund).

 One North Carolina Naturally: One North Carolina Naturally is a collaborative, state-led endeavor to accelerate the rate that land is protected in North Carolina and to preserve permanently an additional one million acres of land by the end of 2009.
 The state is achieving this goal by: